Several with grave injuries after NYC fire that killed 19

 Limp children were seen being given oxygen after they were carried out.
 Some who fled had faces covered in soot.

-Firefighters continued making rescues even after their air supplies ran out, Mayor Eric Adams said.
+Firefighters continued making rescues even after their air supplies ran out, Adams said.

 “Their oxygen tanks were empty and they still pushed through the smoke,” Adams said.